 The results of nursing actions for four days, namely, subjectively, show that the client has experienced an increase in interacting with people around him and a decrease in the intensity of using gadgets.
 Clients can better control their emotions, which leads to an increase in learning.
 Likewise, objectively, the client seems to be starting to be able to control his emotions; it seems that he often interacts with people around him.
-This is in accordance with research on the effects of play therapy on social interaction conducted by Anaitulloh et al., (2021)with the results of research showing play therapy for gadget addiction conducted by Wahyuningsih (2018), research results show that play therapy can reduce the intensity of gadget use or gadget addiction in children.
+This is in accordance with research on the effects of play therapy on social interaction conducted by Anaitulloh et al., (2021)with the results of research showing play therapy can increase social interaction in children.
+Also in accordance with research on play therapy for gadget addiction conducted by Wahyuningsih (2018), research results show that play therapy can reduce the intensity of gadget use or gadget addiction in children.
 Which means the social interaction disorder is resolved.